TNG/junit-dataprovider/README.md

 All released (= tagged) versions are available at [Maven Central Repository](http://search.maven.org/#search|ga|1|a%3A%22junit-dataprovider%22).
 Following this link you can choose a version.
-Now either download it manually or see the **Dependency Information** section howto integrate it with your dependency managenment tool.
+Now either download it manually or see the **Dependency Information** section how to integrate it with your dependency management tool.

 Usage example